 In summer and fall 2017, field validation of forest mapping was conducted by public roads and on properties where landowners were engaged and have granted permission.
 Maps were completed at the 1:3,600 scale, and stands were classified as high, moderate, and low priority for forest health and fire risk.
 Scroll through some of the summary maps below.

 In partnership with Chiloquin Fire and Rescue, priority maps were expanded to include areas of greatest concern for wildfire risk based on population density, ingress/egress, and other community variables (see map below).
 In winter and spring 2018, forestry crews are conducting wildfire risk assessments in conjunction with door-to-door outreach starting in these high priority areas.
 As landowners, and in some cases subdivisions, become engaged, KLFHP will work with them to identify recommended forest treatments as a foundation for land management plans.

-As of Fall 2018, the partners are now working with landowners to create treatment plans that meet landowner objectives and project goals.
+As of Winter 2019, the partners are now working with landowners to create treatment plans that meet landowner objectives and project goals.
 KLFHP is working to identify funding sources to implement projects on private lands for those landowners that are ready to go.
 In some cases funding may already be available, but partners are actively seeking additional grant funding through state and federal sources that will be necessary to meet landscape-level implementation objectives over the next few years.
 Landowners within the project area may contact us to see if any of the current funding is available to be used on their property.

 In late July 2017, Chiloquin Fire & Rescue began on the ground work in the Woodland Park subdivision north of Chiloquin.
 With funding from a FEMA grant and field support from the Keno Fire District, workers began thinning dense forested areas, mowing brush, and trimming dead and low-hanging branches on several private lots to reduce fire hazard and fire behavior intensity.